 These minor violations might seem trivial, but depending on the severity of the charge, whether or not an infraction goes on your record depends on a number factors.

-The good news is that most infractions, especially those related to traffic tickets, won’t be part of what shows up on a background check.
+The good news is that most infractions, especially those related to traffic tickets, won’t be part of your background check results.

 This guide explains the different types of civil, traffic, and driving infractions, their consequences, and how they can impact employment and other records checks.